buddha-dharma/buddhism/books.md

 # List of Books on Buddhism
 ## Mindful Compassion - Paul Gilbert PhD
-A book that draws from both buddhist psyhology and evolutionary psychology to explain how compassion works in the mind and the brain, why the brain has come to evolve compassion, and how one can cultivate it through doing various exercises.
+A book that draws from both buddhist psychology and evolutionary psychology to explain how compassion works in the mind and the brain, why the brain has come to evolve compassion, and how one can cultivate it through doing various exercises.
 ## Art of Happiness - Dalai Lama
 ## What the buddha taught - Walpoa Rahula
 ## Mastering the Core Teachings of the Buddha - Daniel Ingram